 Note: FY 2020 and FY 2021, includes bond refundings, which do not create new loans.

 Activities in the Single Family Mortgage Purchase Program

-The following table illustrates the activities in the MPP for the past four fiscal years.
-The MPP is rebuilding after a significant refinancing and prepayment trend over the past few years, as homeowners capitalized on the period of historically low mortgage interest rates.
+rebuilding after a significant refinancing and prepayment trend over the past few years, as homeowners capitalized on the period of historically low mortgage interest rates.